 1. Papaya Salad (Somtum)

 Somtum is a salad made from shredded green papaya.
-It is the most well-known Isan dish, and available at just about all Isan restaurants.
+It is the most well-known Isan dish, and available at just about every Isan Thai restaurant.
 This simple dish has a range of variants where it is mixed with one or more of the following ingredients; salted egg, rice paddy crab, or fermented anchovy.
 Somtum can range from not spicy, to super spicy, generally measured in the number of chills added.
 Choose your level wisely.

 2. Pork Larb